-This is a great recipe to batch cook––just double the amount of rice and water so that you can have enough rice to last all week or half to freeze for later use.
+This is a great recipe to batch cook.
+Simply double the amount of rice and water so that you can have enough rice to last all week or half to freeze for later use.
 You may need a larger saucepan or dutch oven if you’re doubling this recipe.

 Rice is super easy to store and can taste just as good the next day if you know the right way to reheat it.
-Either add your rice to a microwave safe container with a splash of water, cover, and heat for 1-2 minutes (depending on the power of your microwave) or add to a steamer basket, cover, and steam for 1-2 minutes or until desired temperature.
+One way is to add your rice to a microwave safe container with a splash of water, cover, and heat for 1-2 minutes (depending on the power of your microwave).
+Another way is to add to a steamer basket, cover, and steam for 1-2 minutes or until desired temperature.

 To freeze, add the cooled, cooked rice to a freezer safe container or sealed bag.
 It can safely be frozen for up to one month.
-To reheat frozen rice, follow the above directions, but stir after 2 minutes and then cook for another 2 minutes after that.
+To reheat frozen rice, follow the above directions.
+Then, stir after 2 minutes and then cook for another 2 minutes after that.

-Steamed Sticky Rice Recipe and article by Gina House and photos by JJ Steele, copyright of World of Vegan™, all rights reserved.
+Steamed Sticky Rice Recipe and article by Gina House.
+Photos by JJ Steele, copyright of World of Vegan™, all rights reserved.
 Article edited by Amanda Meth.
-Please note that this article may contain affiliate links which helps support our work at World of Vegan.